Ciara Hints At Unborn Baby’s Gender With Grammy After-Party Outfit

 — Ciara (@ciara) February 17, 2017

-A site called Romper also picked up on the clue as it reported on Ciara’s possible gender reveal.
+A site called Romper also picked up on the clue, as it reported on Ciara’s possible gender reveal.

 “At a post-Grammys party, a very pregnant Ciara wore a stylish yet cozy outfit that was easily the envy of every other attendee.
 Something about her look, though, was especially cheeky, as she later clarified in a tweet.”